 Workflows for the other payroll computations can be designed as such, where the monthly employee earnings could be attained with the summation of all the payroll workflows.
 This will enable the finance team to save significant amount of time, relieving them the time and effort required to work out every aspect of the payroll every month.

-Over the years, Alteryx have been successful in helping financial organizations with automation of their processes for faster and more accurate results.
-It has many demonstrated benefits, one of note is its ability to work with large volume of datasets from varied sources to transform these raw data into valuable insights for organizations.
-By deploying Alteryx for our customers, we have seen how Alteryx can greatly enhance organizational analytics efficiency by replacing repetitive manual processes while ensuring higher accuracy and precision.
+Over the years, Alteryx has been successful in helping organisations with auditing and finance automation of their processes for faster and more accurate results.
+It has many demonstrated benefits, one of note is its ability to work with large volume datasets from varied sources, transforming raw data into valuable insights for organisations.
+By deploying Alteryx for our customers, we have seen how Alteryx can greatly enhance organisational analytics efficiency by replacing repetitive manual processes while ensuring higher accuracy and precision.
 This is especially relevant for the finance industry where there is a lot of bulk data that needs to be processed.
 Our clients have found that financial automation processes built on Alteryx have significantly impacted their accuracy and speed of delivery.

 Interested in learning more about Alteryx in Finance?